opsteady/opsteady/docs/adr/0005-multi-cloud.md

 ## Context

-Decide if the platform should be available on multiple clouds and or on-premise.
+Decide if the platform should be available on multiple clouds and on on-premise.

 ## Decision